purvasingh96/Deep-learning-with-neural-networks/Chapter-wise code/Code - PyTorch/7. Attention Models/2. Neural Text Summarization/1. Transformer Models/Dot Product Attention.md

 7. Finally, multiplying these probabilities with the values, you will then get a weighted sequence, which is the attention results itself.<br><br>
 <img src="../images/14. step - 8.png" width="50%"></img><br>

+## Next Up

+Now that we know about attention, next we will learn about *attention maths*.
+You can find the readme file for the same here.